lyphuong601/advanced-mysql-script/README.md

 #### Question 2:
 Find the customer with the highest daily total order cost between 2019-02-01 to 2019-05-01.
 If customer had more than one order on a certain day, sum the order costs on daily basis.
 Output customer's first name, total cost of their items, and the date.

-###### Solution:
+###### Solution: <br>
-Step 1: JOIN two tables using common key, clarify the desired period in WHERE clause Step 2: In the HAVING clause, filter down to the highest daily total cost by letting the SUM of total order cost equal the MAX of total order cost
+Step 1: JOIN two tables using common key, clarify the desired period in WHERE clause <br>
+Step 2: In the HAVING clause, filter down to the highest daily total cost by letting the SUM of total order cost equal the MAX of total order cost <br>

 ``
 SELECT first_name,